RafaMMas/IberianFishHSMs/README.md

 `PredictHabitatSuitability` allows evaluating the microhabitat suitability of every patch, pixel or cell from field surveys and/or hydraulic simulations.
-The main argument of the function are the selected models from `ListModels` and data on Velocity, Depth, Substrate index and Cover availability. `PredictHabitatSuitability` expects data to be a *R* `data.frame` with the following columns, which must be named
+The main arguments of the function are the selected models from `ListModels` and data on Velocity, Depth, Substrate index and Cover availability. `PredictHabitatSuitability` expects data to be a *R* `data.frame` with the following columns, which must be named